ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 -  Mentor a beginning contributor through their first pull request
 -  Host a "bug bash" or "documentation sprint" to encourage contributions.
 Our [guide on organizing events for first-time contributors](https://ftc-guide.ropensci.org) has resources to help you plan.
--  Highlight "good first issues" in your issue tracker
+-  Highlight "good first issues" and ["help wanted issues"](https://ropensci.org/blog/2023/09/19/help-wanted/) in your issue tracker.

 These activities help expand your community of contributors and potential future maintainers, but will be most effective if you start well ahead of package handover, when you still have plenty of time and energy to invest.